-> In the beginning there was underground Acid and become underground Techno. In the old days,

 you need : Transistors (2SC2291, 3x 2SC1583, 2SK30A-O, LA4140, 8x 2sc2021R.) and IC like the famous BA662 VCA chip.

-RE-303 is available as a DIY kit, the price including case is about 600 euros, Manufactured are they available for between 1000 euros and 1100 euros.
+RE-303 is available as a DIY kit, the price including case is between 600 and 800 euros, Manufactured are they available for between 1000 and 1100 euros.
 (Link DIY Build Service) The Quicksilver & Sonic Potions CPU cost both for about 100 euros.

 MODs, or modules, are additional additions to the TB & RE-303 in this case.
 MIDI or CV MODs are the most common.